 All requests for Certification training will be reviewed relative to current membership (Certification status of other members) to meet regulatory requirements and collective agreements.
 EHS will pay for 1 manager member to become fully certified and at least 1 worker member to be certified to meet these requirements.

 JHSC Certification Training is divided into two Parts.
-You MUST take Part 2 within 6 months of completing Part 1.
-Certification training requires a time commitment of 5-6 days within a 6 month period.
+You MUST take Part 2 within one year of completing Part 1.
+Certification training requires a time commitment of 5-6 days within a one year period.
 These days will be consecutive.
 If you cannot meet this requirement, you can apply to the Ministry of Labour for a one-time extension .
 Please contact EHS for more information.

 For more information, contact the Office of Environmental Health and Safety.

 The Ministry of Labour requires Part 1 training to be at least 3 days in duration.
 This training is provided by an external provider (Public Sector Health and Safety Association, PSHSA).
 EHS will work with participants to register them for training.

 Part 2 certification training is 2-day training program.
 It MUST be taken within one year of Part 1.
 This training is provided in-house by EHS.

 If you became fully certified after March 1, 2016, you must completed a JHSC Refresher course every 3 years.
 This training is provided in-house by EHS.

 If you cannot meet this requirement and you are still an active member of a JHSC, you can apply to the Ministry of Labour for a one-time exception BEFORE the 3-year expiration date.
 Please contact EHS for more information.